jacopofar/geoshiny/README.md

 Also, GDAL seems to need to see the gdal commands when building, or it fails at runtime.
 So if you are using a virtualenv you'll need to activate it first or alter you PATH if you are in a CI pipeline (check the Makefile for examples).

-I am all hears for alternatives or reliable ways to install and run GDAL and Shapely.
+I still have to find reliable ways to install and import GDAL and Shapely without this import order mess.

 ## Usage

+NOTE: this is under development, usage will change soon

 The library expects two callbacks.